2003 Amstel Gold Race

-The 2003 Amstel Gold Race was the 38th edition of the road bicycle race "Amstel Gold Race", held on Sunday April 20, 2003 in the Limburg province, The Netherlands.
+The 2003 Amstel Gold Race was the 38th edition of the Amstel Gold Race road bicycle race, held on Sunday April 20, 2003 in the Limburg province, The Netherlands.
 The race stretched 250.7 kilometres, with the start in Maastricht and the finish in Valkenburg.
 There were a total number of 197 competitors, with 122 of them finishing the race.